 - The placenta produces various hormones to keep premature contractions of the uterus at bay.

-Factors That Affect Function of Placenta
+Factors That Affect the Functioning of the Placenta

 A healthy placenta is very important for the growth and development of the foetus.
-Although in most cases the placenta keeps performing all the functions without any complications, there are a few factors that might disrupt the proper functioning of this organ, giving rise to placenta problem pregnancy.
+Although in most cases the placenta keeps performing all the functions without any complications, there are a few factors that might disrupt the proper functioning of this organ, giving rise to a placenta problem pregnancy.

 1. Maternal Age

 Women who are 40 years of age or above are more likely to have complications and may face placental problems.

 Any kind of trauma to the abdominal region of a pregnant woman may prove to be fatal and cause serious issues with the placenta as well.

 Blood pressure which is above the normal levels is likely to be harmful to the placenta and may cause a threat to foetal health.

 4. Carrying Twins or More Babies